 ‘Nobody’s Soldier’ is an anti-war anthem.
-Hozier expresses much dislike of wars and wartime throughout this song: “I don’t wanna choose between being a salesman or a soldier / Just let me look a little older” and “Honey, I’m taking no orders / Gonna be nobody’s soldier”.
-These lyrics create a very anti-war, anti-conflict type of imagery.
+Hozier expresses much dislike of war and wartime throughout this song: “I don’t wanna choose between being a salesman or a soldier / Just let me look a little older” and “Honey, I’m taking no orders / Gonna be nobody’s soldier”.
+These lyrics create very anti-war, anti-conflict type imagery.
 Hozier rails against the common parts and pieces of war, like collateral damage and loss of freedom.
 The song is, overall, a statement and a piece of musical activism.
 It fits with Hozier’s history of making activist and social statements through music, like with his songs ‘Nina Cried Power’ and ‘Swan Upon Leda’.

 ‘July’ is the next track.
 A sister song to ‘Unheard’ track ‘Wildflower and Barley’, it was written by Hozier during the quarantine months of 2020.
 ‘July’ is about the hopefulness Hozier fostered when the Irish government told the public that July 2020 would be the month COVID restrictions were released (though this was eventually pushed back), resulting in Hozier’s excitement and hope.
 ‘July’ is an ode to the months of summer as well: “And July is still coming / Just knowing that’s getting me through”.